MarianKaestner/milestone/README.md

 * Find a path that respects their existing knowledge and learning preferences.

 Milestone aims to solve this by providing a clear, structured, and personalized roadmap for learning.

+## 💾 Data
+The data that is being used for training in this project was acquired from kaggle.
+It includes various datasets about online courses and course enrollments, surveys and general data about people's education.